cis-ds/course-site/content/talk/geospatial-viz-static-maps/index.markdown

 * Identify how to draw raster maps using `ggmaps` and `get_map()`
 * Define shapefiles and import spatial data using the `sf` package
 * Draw maps using `ggplot2` and `geom_sf()`
-* Change coordinate systems
-* Generate appropriate color palettes to visualize additional dimensions of data
-* Introduce interactive maps and the `leaflet` package

 ## Before class